Nikos Ziabaris

-Nikos Ziabaris (Νίκος Ζιαμπάρης, born 18 February 1991) is a Greek professional footballer who plays as a defender for Super League 2 club Panserraikos.
+Nikos Ziabaris (Νίκος Ζιαμπάρης, born 18 February 1991) is a Greek former professional footballer who played as a defender and currently technical director.

 Club career

 He started his professional career at Megas Alexandros Irakleia, from where he transferred to current club Kerkyra in the summer of 2011.
 During the 2012–13 season he was under contract with Kavala failing to make any appearances throughout the season.
 He played for Fostiras for the 2013–14 season appearing in 27 matches and scoring 1 goal.
 On 14 July 2014 he signed for Greek Football League club Iraklis.
 Ziabaris debuted for Iraklis in the opening game of the season against Pierikos.
 He scored his first goal for the club in a home win against Apollon Kalamarias.